 Students are integrated into the Irish university system and choose from classes in all disciplines, including the humanities, business law, and science.

 The Early Start program is mandatory for BC fall semester and full-year students and is a one-month course; students choose from archaeology in Ireland, Irish literatures, historical and modern Ireland, Irish folklore and ethnology, law, music, or management and marketing in the European Union.
-In the Spring semester, the BC on-site coordinator teaches a class on Irish history.
+In the Spring semester, the BC resident director teaches a class on Irish history.

 For Irish studies minors at BC, UCC offers a first-semester senior-year course that includes studies in archaeology, ethnography, folklore, anthropology, and advanced work in Irish history and literature.
 The certificate "Political Issues in Ireland Today" runs during the spring semester and is especially designed for visiting international students.
 It provides a comprehensive introduction to the issues dominating the region’s political debates and examines the unique political systems of the Republic of Ireland and Northern Ireland.
 The certificate program includes trips to Belfast and Dublin.

 Professor Barra O'Donnabhain

 BC Resident Director - BC in Cork